ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/ERA5_preprocessing_example.md

 This section illustrates how to perform simple manipulations to adjust ERA5 data to use in the Virtual Rainforest.
-This includes reading climate data from netcdf, converting the data into an input formate that is suitable for the abiotic module (e.g. Kelvin to Celcius conversion), and writing the output in a new netcdf file.
+This includes reading climate data from netcdf, converting the data into an input formate that is suitable for the abiotic module (e.g. Kelvin to Celsius conversion), and writing the output in a new netcdf file.
 This does not include scaling or topographic adjustment.

 ## Dummy data set